If you’re reading this post, it likely means that you’re either a gamer, you’re looking to stream your content to the public, or maybe both.

-OBS (Open Broadcaster Software) is my top pick for live streaming software.
+OBS (Open Broadcaster Software) is my top pick for free live streaming software.
 It’s free – but don’t let that fool you.

 This is an extremely powerful tool that allows you to live stream to YouTube, Twitch, DailyMotion, Hitbox, and many other sites.

 Thanks to its easy-to-use interface, this tool can be used by beginners.
 But, it’s also perfect for advanced users who want high levels of customizability and don’t mind setting everything up from scratch.